Last updated: November 1, 2019

 A subprocessor is a data processor who, on behalf of DocuSign, processes personal data contained in electronic documents and files submitted to the DocuSign services.

 DocuSign uses certain infrastructure subprocessors to host its applications and other service-specific subprocessors to provide specific functionality within the DocuSign services or to provide professional services.
 Subprocessors used to provide professional services to customers are set forth in statements of work or other similar service agreements.
 Also, such subprocessors may be provided in a list of subprocessors.

 Subscribe to updates to the subprocessor List

 DocuSign will make updates to the subprocessor lists via this website.
-To subscribe to updates to the subprocessor lists, copy the following link into your preferred RSS reader: https://www.docusign.com/trust/alerts/feed.
+Below are two options for subscribing to updates to the subprocessor lists at https://www.docusign.com/trust/alerts/feed:

 Due diligence and safeguards